finehq/fine/react-agent/README.md

-# React Engineer 🤖
+# React Agent 🤖

-The React Engineer is an AI agent that specialized in writing and updating project using React.
+The React agent specializes in writing and updating project using React.
 This agent can implement new components, as well as refactor existing components.

 ## Setup